Asbestos Overview

 Asbestos Lawsuits Today

 Asbestos litigation is the longest and most expensive mass tort in United States history.
 Since the first lawsuits began in the 1920s, there have more than 700,000 claimants, 8,000 defendants, and billions of dollars in damages.
 Many asbestos manufacturers filed for Chapter 11 Bankruptcy which allowed them to set up Asbestos Bankruptcy Trusts to pay the personal injury claims to those suffering because of their asbestos exposure.
 As of 2017, over 100 companies have filed for bankruptcy.
 Today, asbestos lawsuits continue because the latency period between the time of initial asbestos exposure and disease development can span decades.
-Recent reports have indicated that mesothelioma rates could be on the rise until at least 2020.
+Recent reports have indicated that mesothelioma rates could be on the rise for years to come.

 FREE CASE EVALUATION